robertapengelly/dosfstools/README.md

     Windows:

-        Make sure you have mingw installed and the location within you PATH variable then run mingw32-make.exe -f Makefile.w32.
+        Make sure you have mingw installed and the location within your PATH variable then run mingw32-make.exe -f Makefile.w32.